open-contracting/infrastructure/docs/guidance/identifiers.md

 ### Project identifiers in OCDS

-OCDS includes a `projectID` field in the `planning/budget` section which should **not** be used to disclose the identifier for an individual infrastructure project.
-This field is used to disclose the identifier of the project from the national budget which the contracting process relates to.
+In OCDS, identifiers for the individual infrastructure project a contracting process relates to should be disclosed using the `planning/project/id` field, introduced in the [Budget and Projects extension](https://extensions.open-contracting.org/en/extensions/budget_project/).

-Identifiers for individual infrastructure projects should be disclosed using the `planning/project/id` field in OCDS, introduced in the [Budget and Projects extension](https://extensions.open-contracting.org/en/extensions/budget_project/).
+The `planning/budget/projectID` field in OCDS should **not** be used to disclose the identifier for an individual infrastructure project.
+This field is used to disclose the identifier of the project from the national budget, which may cover multiple infrastructure projects, to which the contracting process relates.

 ## Globally unique project identifiers